BerkeleyML/berkeleyml.github.io/syllabus.md

 ### Homeworks

 Homeworks will be a combination of math problems and coding assignments, both of which will be submitted to Gradescope.
-Coding tasks may be autograded or graded by readers.
+Coding tasks may be autograded or graded by tutors.
 Instructions for where to submit will be given on each homework.

+We will be grading a subset of each homework&mdash;you can expect this to be approximately 25-40% of the problems.
+These subsets will not be known to you until after grades are released.

-There will be about 7 homeworks for this class, released 2 weeks at a time.
-Readers will grade homeworks throughout the semester, and grades will be released on Gradescope.
+There will be 7 homeworks for this class, released 2 weeks at a time.
+Tutors will grade homeworks throughout the semester, and grades will be released on Gradescope.
 If you wish to request a regrade on a homework assignment, you have 5 days to do so.
 Any regrade requests after this time window will not be considered by course staff.
 Doing the homeworks and reading the solutions is vital for your learning.
 You are expected to show your work and justify all of your answers.

 We are implementing the following policy to reduce student stress: homework will be scored out of 80%.
 In other words, your final homework score will be computed as such: Final HW Score = min(Raw HW Score / 80%, 100%).
 For instance, if you scored a 50% on the homework, then your actual grade is 50/80.
 If you scored a 80% on the homework, then your actual grade is 80/80.
 If you scored 80+ on the homework, then your actual grade is capped at 80/80.

-Your lowest two homework scores will be dropped, but these two drops should be reserved for emergencies.
-We will not grant additional homework drops or homework extensions for any reason.
+Your lowest two homework scores will be dropped, but these two drops should be reserved for emergencies. **We will not grant additional homework drops or homework extensions for any reason.**

 ### Discussions